 Ibotta is almost like ‘Rakuten,’ except the difference is that with Ibotta, you have to take pictures of your grocery bills and upload them to get paid.
 Here you will also receive $10 for signing up and get up to 10% cash back for the purchases you make.

 Drop is one of the best ways to earn cash back and save money to budget for meals.
 All you need to do is link your credit or debit card to the app, and then you’ll be able to see the places where you can get cashback offers for buying grocery items.

 You can get points for all kinds of purchases, which you can redeem for gift cards of your choice.

 FetchRewards is similar to ‘Ibotta’ in that you have to upload pictures of your receipts to get paid, but what’s different here is that you don’t need to scan the barcodes of the items you purchased to receive your rewards.

 Also, you won’t get cash here, so be aware of that when considering your food budgeting needs.
 Instead, you’ll have to earn points so that you can get gift cards in return.
 Either way, you can save good money on groceries.

-Coupons.com can get you a lot of coupons and specials on groceries, household items, and other daily products, nearby to your area.
-To get what you need, enter your ZIP code, and instantly receive the best deals in your location from their website.
+Coupons.com can get you many coupons and specials on groceries, household items, and other daily products near your area.
+To get what you need, enter your ZIP code and instantly receive the best deals in your location from their website.